-Utility Operators must record and certify as correct the number of known Third Party Damages incidents identified as at 30 June each year and report this information to the NZUAG.
+Utility Operators and Corridor Managers must record and certify as correct the number of known Service Strikes, as well as Utility Operators recording Third Party Damages, on their assets identified as at 30 June each year and report this information to the NZUAG.
+The format for recording Service Strikes is set out in Schedule A: Forms, A16.